-- · All loading and unloading associated with construction may be required to be accommodated on the - If, during excavation, it is not feasible for loading and unloading to take place on the site, the City may consider the provision of a Work Zone.
+- · All loading and unloading associated with construction may be required to be accommodated on the site - If, during excavation, it is not feasible for loading and unloading to take place on the site, the City may consider the provision of a

+- Work Zone.
 The Service Provider is responsible for applying to, and obtaining approval from the City, for a Work Zone - The Service Provider must obtain approval from the City's Traffic Operations unit.

-1.4 ENVIRONMENTAL PROTECTION
+ENVIRONMENTAL PROTECTION 1.4

-ENVIRONMENTAL PERFORMANCE 1.4.1
+1.4.1 ENVIRONMENTAL PERFORMANCE